 The same can be said for a marketing business development coach.
 You must put in the time—about 5 to 10 hours per week generally—and commit to making changes if you want to see a worthwhile ROI.
 Otherwise, you won’t receive the full value that a coach has to offer.

-If you are willing and able to dedicate time and effort to coaching, and then putting ideas into practice, then you’ll reap the benefits over time.
+For those who are willing to dedicate time and effort to coaching, and then putting ideas into practice, the benefits will be reaped.
 With a good business coach, you will be able to reframe your perspective and get back on the right path to where you’re aiming to go.

-A business coach can help you solve internal issues that are preventing growth, help you position your agency effectively, and evaluate options that will best increase your revenues so that you can get out of feast or famine mode or achieve growth mode.
+A business coach can help you solve internal issues that are preventing growth, identify blind spots, help you position your agency effectively, and evaluate options that will best increase your revenues so that you can get out of feast or famine mode.

-It’s also important to note that the return isn’t likely to happen right away.
-It will most likely take time to witness measurable outcomes—especially long-term, sustainable ones related to your top and bottom line goals.
+It’s also important to note that returns from coaching have a long-tail outcome.
+It will take a few months time to witness measurable outcomes—especially long-term, sustainable ones related to your top and bottom line goals.
 That’s why your commitment to the process is key to your success.

 How Do I Choose a Business Coach?

 Another key for maximizing your ROI when it comes to business coaching is to select the right coach for your agency.
 Ask questions.